arkaitzgarro/elastic-apm-laravel/README.md

 ],
 ```

 From here, we will take care of everything based on your configuration.
-The agent and the middleware will be registered, and transactions will be send to Elastic.
+The agent and the middleware will be registered, and transactions will be sent to Elastic.

 ## Agent configuration